Outstrays to Skeffling Managed Realignment Scheme

 Fire at Outstrays Farm

 In February one of the barns at Outstrays Farm caught fire.
-Thankfully no animals or humans were hurt in this incident but the site needs to be made safe.
-We are asking members of the public to keep away from the farm whilst this work is carried out and the site is cleaned up.
+Thankfully no animals or humans were hurt in this incident but the site needs to be made safe and cleaned up.
+We are asking members of the public to keep away from the farm whilst this work is carried out.

 General information about the scheme